turtlemay-target/turtlemay-target/README.md

 # Turtlemay's Target Extension

 This script automatically adds a barcode to product pages on [Target.com](https://target.com).
-Generates UPC when available, falling back to DPCI/TCIN in Code 128 format.
-Supports items with variations (color, size, count, etc).
+Generates UPC, DPCI, and TCIN barcodes for any item, including variations (color, size, count, etc).
 We also remove some ads and annoyances.

+### Features:
+- Automatically parse and render UPC/DPCI/TCIN barcodes for all product pages.
+- On search pages, automatically generate a QR code of the search term for quick entry into work devices.
+(This has many uses for those in the know.)
+- Enter math expressions in the search box for quick calculations.

+**Shortcuts for keyboard users:**

 Use number keys on search page to quick select a result.
-Backtick, Enter, and letter keys automatically focus the search field.
+Backtick and letter keys automatically focus the search field.

 ## Requirements